Hargeisa: Districts

 According to a more recent December 2017 report from the Social Research and Development Institute (SORADI) based in Hargeisa, the city divided into eight sub-districts; being the 31 May, 26 June, Ahmed Dhagah, Ahmed Moallim Haruun, Gacan Libaax, Ibrahim Kodbuur, Mohamoud Haibe, and Mohamed Moge Districts.
 This information is contradictory to an April 2003 report by the Famine Early Warning Systems Network (FEWS NET), which states only five sub-districts exist: being the 26 June, Ahmed Dhagah, Gacan Libaax, Ibrahim Kodbuur, and Mohamoud Haibe sub-districts, each having between four and six sub-sections of their own.
 Presumably a redistricting occurred sometime between 2004 and 2017.

 Each sub-district has their own elected council members, whose responsibility is to represent their district and fulfil their populations needs.
 To increase the effectiveness of these sub-districts, especially underrepresented ones such as Gacan Libaax, a so-called "accountability forum" has been established to discuss and create policy to better represent marginalized communities.

 Demographics

 Hargeisa has grown rapidly since the middle of the 20th century.
 According to I. M. Lewis, Hargeisa's population was estimated to be 30,000 in 1958.
 In 2005, the UNDP said that the city had a population of 560,028.
 According to CIA factbook, Hargeisa had an estimated population of around 760,000 as of 2015.
 The main residents of Hargeisa are the Sa'ad Musa subclan of the Habr Awal, the Eidagale and Habar Yoonis subclans of the Habr Garhajis, the Arap, and the Ayub, all of which are subdivisions of the larger Isaaq clan.
+Also reside the Rer Nuur subclan if the Makahil, the Habar Muse and Habar Xusen Subclans of Maxad'Ase, the Habar Afaan and the Jibril Yonis all of which are subdivisions of the Gadabursi clan and Madigan, Gabooye also reside that area.
 As of 2019, it is estimated that Hargeisa has a population of 1.2 million The urban area occupies 75 km2, with a population density of 12600 PD/km2.